European Data Format

 Changing your EDF implementation according to this list does not cause any incompatibility with EDF files or with software that abides to the official specs.
 Neither would you loose any of the original simplicity or flexibility.
 Some answers define EDF export more strictly than the official specs do.
 But EDF import (reader) software should accommodate all options that the official specs leave to the implementor.
 The list may give you an idea of these options.

 EDF was designed in one day and we originally had in mind the exchange of polygraphic recordings between mainly PC's in the old millennium.
-I suggest that you also abide to the three simple red-color additional guidelines (at Q3, Q7 and Q10), so your EDF can be used all over the world, between any machine and until the year 2084.
-If you want to use EDF also for the exchange of annotations, events and automatic or manual analysis results, then it is probably wise to use EDF+ rather than EDF.
+I suggest that you also abide to the three simple red-color guidelines (at Q3, Q7 and Q10), so your EDF can be used all over the world, between any machine and until the year 2084.
+If you want to use EDF also for the exchange of annotations, events and automatic or manual analysis results, then use EDF+ rather than EDF.

 Q1.
 For text fields in the header, what is the character set to use?